halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/bot.md

 :::note Note
-User can configure Advance Bot Settings in the Advanced settings for the listener by using the link: [Advance Bot Settings](../advancedbot.md)
+User can configure Advance Bot Settings in the Advanced settings for the listener by using the link: [Advance Settings](../advance-settings/advance-settings.md)
 :::